reqnroll/Reqnroll/docs/extend/decorators.md

 Steps to follow:

 1. Create a Reqnroll project with test framework NUnit using the project template provided by the Reqnroll Visual Studio extension.
-[Learn more](../Installation/Project-and-Item-Templates.html#visual-studio-templates)

 1. Create a GeneratorPlugin.
 You can follow the steps from the [](plugins) guide.